Messi-Kai/RED-Net/README.md

 # RED-Net
-Supplementary material of the RED-Net
+This is the supplementary material of the RED-Net.